 As a result of Toshiro’s preparations in making the Mountaineer run quieter, Conrad will get an automatic +1 to his Driving roll this round only, which does not count against the total +4 he may get from support rolls.

-At the beginning of your post, roll a d4.
-On a 4, you have run into a complication, and your roll must be made at -2.
+You may post in any order, but if your Action Card is a Club, you have run into a complication, and your roll must be made at -2.
 Please narrate what your complication is (wheel snagged on underwater vines, an electronic sensor malfunctioning, etc.).
 Anyone rolling to support a character who drew clubs must make their support roll at -2, as well.